 Sister Mary Annel, M.M.

-Mary Annel joined the Maryknoll Sisters from Chicago, IL in 1957.
-After two years at Mary Rogers College, Maryknoll, NY, Sister Mary earned her B.S. in Pre-Med at Mount St. Vincent College, NY and her M.D. from Marquette School of Medicine (now known as Medical College of Wisconsin).
-After completing a Rotating Internship at the Los Angeles USC Medical Complex, she earned a Masters in Public Health & Tropical Medicine from Tulane University.
+Sister Mary joined the Maryknoll Sisters Congregation from Chicago, IL in 1957.
+After two years at Mary Rogers College, Maryknoll, NY, she earned her B.S. in Pre-Med at Mount St. Vincent College, NY and her M.D. at Marquette School of Medicine (now known as Medical College of Wisconsin).
+After completing a Rotating Internship at the Los Angeles USC Medical Complex, she earned a Masters in Public Health and Tropical Medicine from Tulane University.

-From 1993 to the present Sister Mary has worked with AIDS prevention and in ministry to people living with HIV/AIDS.
+From 1993 to 2017, Sister Mary was assigned to El Salvador, where she worked with people living with HIV and AIDS.
 She received her Incorporation MD from the Faculty of Medicine at the University of El Salvador.
-She founded and administers an AIDS prevention program, CONTRASIDA (against AIDS) where teams of educators prepare and deliver orientation about the HIV/AIDS problem.
-She did the preliminary investigation for developing the Catholic Church’s response to AIDS and initiated the San Salvador Archdiocesan AIDS Team, legally incorporated in 2004 as the non-governmental organization “The Salvadoran Foundation for the Fight Against AIDS ‘Maria Lorena’.”
-There she serves as President of the Foundation, administrator, as well as physician in the Foundation’s AIDS clinic.
+She founded and administered an AIDS prevention program, CONTRASIDA (against AIDS), where teams of educators prepare and deliver orientation about HIV and AIDS to locals.
+She did the preliminary investigation for developing the Catholic Church’s response to AIDS and initiated the San Salvador Archdiocesan AIDS Team legally incorporated in 2004 as the non-governmental organization, “The Salvadoran Foundation for the Fight against AIDS ‘Maria Lorena’.”
+There she served as President of the Foundation, Administrator, as well as Physician in the Foundation’s AIDS clinic.